Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 At best, such attacks can cause severe slowdowns, while at worst, they can completely paralyze the site and stop people from being able to interact with it.
 This can really affect your site’s reputation; even after you’ve spent significant resources on restoring everything to normal, people will be far less willing to visit a potentially insecure site.

-Malicious attacks aren’t the only issues webmasters face.
+Malicious attacks aren’t the only issues web admins face.
 While they can certainly put your site out of commission for a good while, so can hardware failure, power outages, and other technical difficulties.
-Due to their globally distributed nature, CDN servers can not only handle more traffic but are also better able to withstand potential software- or hardware-related difficulties.
+Due to their worldwide distributed nature, global CDN servers can handle more traffic and are better able to withstand potential software- or hardware-related difficulties.

 This, in turn, positively affects your website’s online ranking, as speedy and reliable sites tend to be valued by Google’s algorithms just as much as those with high-quality content.